The Armory (Falling Skies)

 "The Armory" is the second episode of the first season of the TNT science fiction drama Falling Skies, which originally aired June 19, 2011, alongside the pilot episode.

 The episode was written by Graham Yost and directed by Greg Beeman.

 Weaver sends Tom and a squad to scout out a possible weapons armory, but they are taken hostage by a group of outlaws who then try to use Tom and his team as leverage to acquire food and weapons.
 The trade is interrupted by an alien ship, which kills most of the outlaws.
 Their leader, Pope, is taken into custody.
 Margaret, another one of the outlaws, agrees to fight for the 2nd Mass and help Tom find his enslaved son Ben, who was seen at a nearby hospital only days before.

 In the United States, the two-hour series premiere achieved a viewership of 5.91 million, making it the most-watched series premiere of 2011.
 The episode received a 2.0 rating in the 18–49 demographic, translating to 2.6 million viewers according to the Nielsen ratings.

 Plot

-At the Armory, Tom and the other members gather to see if aliens are present.
-Hal throws a tennis ball to the entrance, hoping that the dog will go for the ball.
-The dog moves forward, barking and a "mech" appears.
-Before it can kill the dog, Jimmy stops it, compromising their position.
-They all move before the Mech attacks.